wlangstroth/fud/README.md

 ## The Ratios

 The ratios as they are set up are for "recomposition", which is code for "gentle fat loss".
-Check out the article for more aggressive
+Check out the article for more aggressive fat loss or muscle growth.